becarpenter/book6/pdf/baked.md

-Another common architectural scenario entails dis-aggregating a GUA allocation, typically an RIR provided address block, and announcing only the part of the assignment requiring public access, leaving the prefix requiring obfuscation unannounced within the global DFZ.
+Another common architectural scenario entails dis-aggregating a GUA allocation, typically an RIR provided address block, and announcing only the part of the assignment requiring public access, leaving the prefix requiring obfuscation unannounced within the global DFZ (default free zone).
 This model allows for a similar level of topology obscurement without the added configuration complexity and potentially inconsistent behavior of ULA or address translation.
 It should be noted, however, that while this design